How to plant Begonias? The ultimate planting guide for Begonias

 Begonia bulbs should be planted at a depth of about 1 inch (2.5 cm).
 It's important not to plant them too deep as this can prevent the bulbs from sprouting and growing properly.
 Planting too shallow, on the other hand, can cause the bulbs to dry out and become damaged.

 Begonia bulbs are one of the most difficult bulbs to plant because it can be unclear which side is up and which is down.
 The smooth, round side is down.
 And the concave side is up.
 A begonia bulb has the shape of a bowl.
+If you’re starting with begonia tubers, make sure to plant them at the correct depth to encourage strong roots and vibrant flowers.

 Begonias prefer a well-draining, slightly acidic soil with a pH range of 5.5 to 6.5.
 They also need soil that is rich in organic matter to provide the necessary nutrients for growth.
 The best soil for begonias is a mixture of equal parts peat moss, perlite, and vermiculite.
-This mixture provides the right balance of nutrients, drainage, and aeration.
+This begonia soil mixture provides the right balance of nutrients, drainage, and aeration.

 Before planting your begonias, it's crucial to prepare the soil by removing any weeds or debris.
 You can do this by hand or by using a garden hoe or rake.
 Once the soil is clean, add a layer of compost or well-rotted manure to enrich the soil with nutrients.
 Mix the compost or manure into the soil thoroughly.

 Next, add a layer of the soil mixture to the planting hole or container.
 Place the begonia in the hole or container and fill in around it with the soil mixture.
 Water the begonia thoroughly to settle the soil.
+Using high-quality potting soil for begonias or creating a custom begonia soil mixture is essential for success.

 Determining the number of Begonia bulbs to plant